Dogstudio/highway/README.md

 - `NAVIGATE_START`: Trigger when a navigation starts.
 - `NAVIGATE_END`: Trigger when a navigation ends.
-- `NAVIGATE_ERROR`: Trigger when a error occurs in navigation process.
+- `NAVIGATE_ERROR`: Trigger when an error occurs in navigation process.

 For the `NAVIGATE_START` and `NAVIGATE_END` events, some parameters are sent with the event in this order: